-- Staff will inquire the Manager's ESG-related issues, including: - Their ongoing process for identifying and acting on ESG-related opportunities and risks - New or ongoing litigation issues pertaining to ESG - ❖ Material ESG issues that may impact the value of the portfolio - Staff will review Manager ESG reports on at least an annual basis. - All external managers exclude companies identified by legislative mandate (Iran and Sudan) and Board decisions (certain gun manufacturers).
-Tobacco companies are excluded from the individual and policy benchmarks, but not prohibited in portfolios - Proxy voting done by CalPERS and based on the Global Governance Principles except for the Affiliate Funds when invested in commingled funds, which are voted outside of CalPERS.
+- Staff will inquire the Manager's ESG-related issues, including: - Their ongoing process for identifying and acting on ESG-related opportunities and risks - " New or ongoing litigation issues pertaining to ESG - " Material ESG issues that may impact the value of the portfolio - Staff will review Manager ESG reports on at least an annual basis. - All external managers exclude companies identified by legislative mandate (Iran and Sudan) and Board decisions (Tobacco and certain gun manufacturers). - Proxy voting done by CalPERS and based on the Governance & Sustainability Principles except for the Affiliate Funds when invested in commingled funds, which are voted outside of CalPERS.